henfiber/hass_speedport_plus_cli/README.md

 You may use the sensor status (online/offline) in automations (for instance, restart your router with a smart plug when disconnected).
 You may also use the numeric attributes using trigger `numeric_state` and selecting an attribute from the list.

 Monitoring your Internet connection long term may be more practical with a tool such as Grafana.
 A sample dashboard is included in this repo.
-Read the following section for more.
+Read the following sections for more.

 ## Attributes as individual sensors